tjconti12/UE4_FirstProject/README.md

 The game features a round count, which will increment after all the zombies for that round have been destroyed.
 There are 4 random spawn points located throughout the level.
 The first two are in the player start area, while the other two are behind a closed door.
 Once the player reaches 500 coins, they have to option of opening the door.
 Once that door is opened, all 4 spawn points are used.
 The 4 spawn points are chosen at random throughout the round.

 There are also multiple weapons for pickup.
 There is a starting sword, which can be equipped for free.
 As the player earns coins, they have the option of purchasing more powerful weapons.
-There are also potion pickups that allow the player to replenish health.
-Currently, these are spawned into the level every 5 rounds.
+There is also a randomly spawned pickup between rounds, with a 1/4 chance of getting a health potion vs a coin.

 ## Gameplay